markusritschel/mpi_icelab_routines/README.md

 ## Usage

-Most of the routines have a CLI and further information on their usage can be obtained by calling the python script with `--help`.
+Some of the routines have a CLI and further information on their usage can be obtained by calling the python script with `--help`.

 ## Categories